zhanghangge/me/week7/readme.md

-TODO: Reflect on what you learned this week and what is still unclear.
+From this week I started to do my data analysis project.